ccontrols/component-controls/core/specification/README.md

 `id`\*: string: [Story](#story)

-## StoriesKind
+## StoriesDoc

 a group of stories.
-Usually multiple stories are in one  csf file and the 'group' is the default export in the case of MDX stories, the kind is crated using a &lt;Meta /> tag
+Usually multiple stories are in one  csf file and the 'group' is the default export in the case of MDX stories, the doc is created using a &lt;Meta /> tag

 _defined in [@component-controls/specification/src/stories.ts](https://github.com/ccontrols/component-controls/tree/master/core/specification/src/stories.ts#L157)_